lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 dalyblack (1)

 Medical Malpractice and Cauda Equina Syndrome

-Cauda equina syndrome is a disorder with extreme consequences for its victims especially if a healthcare provider fails to diagnose or timely treat this emergency disorder.
+Cauda equina syndrome is a disorder with extreme consequences for its victims especially if a healthcare provider fails to diagnose or treat this disorder.

 This month, Lawyer Monthly hears from Dr. Charles E Rawlings, a neurosurgeon and expert witness as well as a nationally recognised plaintiff’s medical malpractice attorney.
 He has written extensively on the condition and treated many patients with cauda equina syndrome.
 Below, he explores why it is important to diagnose and treat cauda equina syndrome early – and the numerous ways in which failure to do so may constitute medical negligence.